- Racial/ethnic diversity, segregation, and contemporary housing market

-At an international scale, my ongoing research focuses on the role of informal economy in shaping the residential (and commercial) spaces in urban areas of India.
+International focus: I have explored the role of informal economy in shaping the residential (and commercial) spaces in urban areas of India.
 This includes examining how the labor engaged in informal economy make decisions concerning domestic and cross-border migrations and how those decisions create distinct spaces of poverty, slums and urban villages in intra-urban spaces.
 Domestic and international migration within the context of South Asia affects both genders, and in particular these economic processes have been affecting the society at large, but also introducing elements if unsafe spaces for women and children.
 My future research will be informed by issues of child labor and gender inequalities across South Asia regions and also in English speaking countries of Africa and other regions from the developing world.
 In particular, the issues of growing economic and social polarization, informal economy, gender participation in economy and gender health and violence, domestic and cross-border (legal/illegal) migrations are issues that I greatly care about.
 I am interested in graduate students who have research interests on similar and related socio-economic issues in the developing world.

 Students’ mentoring: I am particularly interested in recruiting graduate students whose research focus aligns with my specific areas of research – largely focusing on issues of economic and social inequalities at the intersection of race/ethnicity, gender, and class in the developed and developing world.
 Having decent level of writing skills, motivation, and enthusiasm to work, and willingness to engage in empirical data-based analytical research skills with skills in statistics, GIS, and/or qualitative mixed methods are crucial for success in our Masters/Ph.D. program.

 - Geog 101: World Regions (Undergraduates only, once in 2-3 years)

 - Geog 340: Economic Geography-Core Concepts (Undergraduates only, once a year)